Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature

 One of the fundamental problems in stochastic approximation is solving

 for a function $f:E\times X\to (-\infty,+\infty]$ on a probability space $(E,\mathcal{E},\mu)$ and some other target space $X$.
 Indeed, this problem is widely studied for various classes of spaces $X$ and functions $f$, with particular focus being placed on approximation methods and their complexity, and we refer to \cite{Bertsekas2011,Bertsekas2012,NemirovskiJuditskyLanShapiro2009} and the references therein for various discussions along those lines.
-If $X$ is a Hilbert space and $f$ is a normal convex integrand (see \cite{Rockafellar1971}), some of the most prominent methods employed in that context are variants of the well-known stochastic proximal point method, that is the iteration
+If $X$ is a Hilbert space and $f$ is a normal convex integrand (see \cite{RockafellarWets1998}), some of the most prominent methods employed in that context are variants of the well-known stochastic proximal point method, that is the iteration

-of random variables over an auxiliary probability space $(\Omega,\mathcal{F},\PP)$, assuming a starting point $x_0\in X$, a sequence of parameters $(\lambda_n)\subseteq (0,\infty)$ with certain growth conditions, a sequence $(\xi_{n+1})$ of random variables $\xi_{n+1}:\Omega\to E$ which are independent and identically distributed (i.i.d.)\ with (common) distribution $\mu$, and writing $\mathrm{prox}_{\lambda}^f(\xi,x):=\mathrm{argmin}_{y\in X}\left\{ f(\xi,y)+\frac{1}{2\lambda}\norm{x-y}^2\right\}$ for the proximal map of $f$.
-This iteration and variants thereof, and in particular their complexities, are widely studied under various assumptions on the convexity of $f$ (we refer to \cite{Bacak2018,Bertsekas2011,Bertsekas2012,NemirovskiJuditskyLanShapiro2009,RyuBoyd} among many others), prominently in particular when $f$ is strongly convex where then also fast rates of convergence can be achieved under additional moment conditions.
+of random variables over an auxiliary probability space $(\Omega,\mathcal{F},\PP)$, assuming a starting point $x_0\in X$, a sequence of parameters $(\lambda_n)\subseteq (0,\infty)$ with certain growth conditions, a sequence $(\xi_{n+1})$ of random variables $\xi_{n+1}:\Omega\to E$ which are independent and identically distributed (i.i.d.)\ with (common) distribution $\mu$, and writing $\mathrm{prox}_{\lambda}^f(s,x):=\argmin_{y\in X}\left\{ f(s,y)+\frac{1}{2\lambda}\norm{x-y}^2\right\}$ for the proximal map of $f$.
+This iteration and variants thereof, and in particular their complexities, are widely studied under various assumptions on $f$ (we refer to \cite{Bacak2018,Bertsekas2011,Bertsekas2012,NemirovskiJuditskyLanShapiro2009,RyuBoyd}, among many others), prominently when $f$ is strongly convex where then also fast rates of convergence can be achieved under additional moment conditions.

-In a non-probabilistic setting, as is well-known (see e.g.\ \cite{BauschkeCombettes2017}), proximal maps of convex functions are just a special instantiation of the general notion of a resolvent of a monotone operator.
-On this general level of monotone operators, Bianchi \cite{Bianchi2016} (see also \cite{Bianchi2015}) studied a corresponding variant of the proximal point algorithm phrased with resolvents for general monotone operators which are now stochastically perturbed, similar as to $f$ above.
+In a non-probabilistic setting, as is well-known (see e.g.\ \cite{BauschkeCombettes2017}), proximal maps of convex functions are just special instantiations of the general notion of a resolvent of a monotone operator.
+On this general level of monotone operators, Bianchi \cite{Bianchi2016} (see also \cite{Bianchi2015}) studied a corresponding variant of the proximal point algorithm phrased using resolvents for general monotone operators which are now stochastically perturbed, similar as to $f$ above.